-The number of casualties is 12% lower than in the same quarter in 2023 (1,138) and the lowest quarter 2 figure in Wales outside the COVID-19 period.
+The number of casualties is 15% lower than in the same quarter in 2023 (1,260) and the lowest quarter 3 figure in Wales since records began.
 This number has generally been declining over the last decade.

-The number of casualties in police-recorded road collisions in 2024 Q2 is 24% higher than in the previous quarter (814 (r)).
-Collisions data is seasonal and impacted by factors such as traffic volume and weather.
-The number of casualties tends to be higher in Q2 than Q1 (this is the case for 11 of the past 15 years).

-Figure 3: Quarterly road casualties in Wales, 2010 Q1 to 2024 Q2
+During the 12 month period from 2023 Q4 to 2024 Q3 (i.e. after the introduction of the 20mph default speed limit), the number of casualties is 14% lower (3,938) compared to the same period a year before.
+Figure 3: Quarterly road casualties in Wales, 2010 Q1 to 2024 Q3

-Description of Figure 3: The line chart shows a time series for the number of casualties in police-reported road collisions in Wales each quarter from 2010 Q1 to 2024 Q2.
+Description of Figure 3: The line chart shows a time series for the number of casualties in police-reported road collisions in Wales each quarter from 2010 Q1 to 2024 Q3.
 The number of quarterly casualties has declined steadily over the last decade.

-20 and 30mph road speed limit
+Source: Road collision statistics, Welsh Government 20 and 30mph road speed limit

-In 2024 Q2, there were 444 road casualties from road collisions on 20 and 30mph road speed limits (combined).
-Among these, 6 were fatalities, 98 were serious and 340 were slight casualties.

-The number of casualties on 20 and 30mph roads (combined) is 24% lower than in the same quarter in 2023 (584) and 17% higher than in the previous quarter (379 (r)).

-The number of casualties on roads with 20 and 30mph road speed limits (combined) in 2024 Q2 were the lowest quarter 2 figures recorded in Wales outside the COVID-19 period.
+In 2024 Q3, there were 410 road casualties from road collisions on 20 and 30mph road speed limits (combined).
+Among these, 3 were fatalities, 90 were serious and 317 were slight casualties.
+The number of casualties on 20 and 30mph roads (combined) is 35% lower than in the same quarter in 2023 (627).
+The number of casualties on roads with 20 and 30mph road speed limits (combined) in 2024 Q3 was the lowest quarter 3 figures in Wales since records began.
 This number has generally been declining over the last decade.

-Figure 4: Quarterly casualties reported on roads with a 20 or 30mph speed limit in Wales, 2010 Q1 to 2024 Q2
+During the 12 month period from 2023 Q4 to 2024 Q3 (i.e. after the introduction of the 20mph default speed limit), the number of casualties on 20 and 30mph roads (combined) is 28% lower than the same period a year before.
+Figure 4: Quarterly casualties reported on roads with a 20 or 30mph speed limit in Wales, 2010 Q1 to 2024 Q3

-Description of Figure 4: The line chart shows a time series quarterly number of casualties in police-reported road collisions on roads with a 20 or 30mph speed limit (combined) in Wales each quarter from 2010 Q1 to 2024 Q2.
+Description of Figure 4: The line chart shows a time series quarterly number of casualties in police-reported road collisions on roads with a 20 or 30mph speed limit (combined) in Wales each quarter from 2010 Q1 to 2024 Q3.
 The numbers have declined steadily over the last decade.

-Notes

-These statistics only include road collisions which resulted in personal injury and for which information was reported by the police.
+Source: Road collision statistics, Welsh Government Notes These statistics only include road collisions which resulted in personal injury and for which information was reported by the police.
 It is known that there is an element of under-recording of such incidents, particularly for less severe incidents where police officers may not have been in attendance.
 These statistics do not include road collisions: